benmvp/slides/2018/reactalicante/react-perf.md

 - Enough about me, let's talk about React performance
 - Broken it down into 3 main sections of things to avoid
 - Ordered by most hurtful to least
-- And I'll try to provide alternatives to make your apps faster
+- And I'll try to provide fixes/alternatives to make your apps faster

 =====
 <!-- .slide: data-background="#222" -->

-# Avoiding unnecessary DOM updates
+# Avoid unnecessary DOM updates
 <!-- .element: class="statement" -->

 NOTES: